bigdot123456/SmartContracts/README.md

 The key contract is WalletManager that give the ability to create wallets for storing tokens and organize multisignature access to its balance and transfers (it's important to note that multisignature mechanism is independently implemented and isn't based on PendingManager contract).

 #### Other
-Besides aforementioned modules there are also modules that manipulate tokens (_TIME_ and other _ERC20_) tokens) to allow to:
+Besides aforementioned modules there are also modules that manipulate tokens (_TIME_ and other _ERC20_) tokens to allow to:
 - unlock system's functionality for usage where it is needed to stake some amount of tokens to perform an operation;
-- get rewards for some period of time-based on a number of tokens user had deposited;
+- pay for unique functionality available in a system (such as creating a new platform, issuing a token, starting a token _crowdsale_, creating a _wallet_ and some others);
-- pay for unique functionality available in a system (such as creating a new platform, issuing a token, starting a token _crowdsale_, creating a _wallet_ and some others).
+- transfer some amount of tokens to a sidechain network.

-For providing such ability for a system, there were introduced a couple of contracts that are coupled with _Deposit_ and _Feature Fee_ modules. _Deposit_ module includes:
+For providing such ability for a system, there is a contract with _Deposit_ and _Feature Fee_ modules. _Deposit_ module includes:
-- **Reward** contract that is responsible for tracking, calculating and withdrawing rewards for token holders (in case of _ChronoBank_ it is TIME tokens).
+- **TimeHolder** keeps track of tokens stacked by users to unlock system's functionalities.
+It also allow to lock/unlock funds that could be transferred to an another chain (using atomic swap technology).

-- **TimeHolder** keeps track of tokens stacked by users to unlock system's functionalities Feature Fee module organizes an instrument for signing system's functions as payable by system tokens (in case of _ChronoBank_ it is _TIME_ tokens).
+**Feature Fee** module organizes an instrument for signing system's functions as payable by system tokens (in case of _ChronoBank_ it is _TIME_ tokens).

 Last but not least is Additionals modules that provided extended functionalities for _ChronoBank_ ecosystem: